apigee-labs/rapier/README.md

  resource appearing in the relationships section.

- You can POST items to `http://example.org/to-dos/items` (and also `http://example.org/xxxxx` if that URL is different) to create new items, you can PATCH items to change them, and you can DELETE itesm to remove them.
-You can also performa GET on `http://example.org/items/yyyyy`, which will yield:
+ You can POST items to `http://example.org/to-dos/items` (and also `http://example.org/xxxxx` if that URL is different) to create new items, you can PATCH items to change them, and you can DELETE items to remove them.
+You can also perform a GET on `http://example.org/items/yyyyy`, which will yield:

     {
      'self_link': 'http://example.org/items/yyyyy',